kraudy/ibmi_os/README.md

 The system allocates resources to the job, and the program is basically **loaded** (**activated**) into the job resources.
 Now the program can be executed (**invocated**) through the job resources.
 Really cool stuff.

-**A job can be viewed as an abstraction of allocated resources**.
+**A job can be viewed as a unit of abstracted system resources**(computation and storage).
 By itself it can't do much since there is nothing to do.
 The same applies to a program in an inverse manner; by itself is no more than a series of instructions and data stored in disk without being used.
-But when the program data (instructions and data) are loaded into the corresponding job memory and the jobs resources are allocated for executing the program, then job/program execution interaction creates what is called a *process*.
+But when the program data (instructions and data) are loaded into the corresponding job memory segment and the jobs resources are allocated for executing the program, then job/program execution interaction creates what is called a **process**.

 > During a process execution, the instructions and data will be loaded from memory into the registers to be executed by the processor.
-Modern operating systems fetch a large number of instructions, generate a dependency graph and try to execute them in a parallel in an out-of-order manner.
+Modern operating systems fetch a large number of instructions, generate a dependency graph and try to execute them in a parallel and out-of-order manner.
 Every time you run a program, it never runs the same way twice, even though it gives the same result.
 That's kind of amazing.

-When the IBM I allocates resources for a program on a job is called an **activation** (this is the same idea of a process).
-A job can have many activations, which are managed in groups called **activation groups**, pretty straightforward.
+On the IBM I, a job can have many activations, which are managed in groups called **activation groups**, pretty straightforward.
 This means a job can have many activation groups.
 The resources on these groups include programs, tables, devices, and any other resource/objects the programs to be **invoked** may need.
-The job sees them all as part of the same virtual memory (thanks to Single-level storage (SLS)).
-To liberate these resources, it is only necessary to delete the activation group, which, effectively, is a **deactivation**.
+The job sees them all as part of the same virtual memory (thanks to **Single-level storage (SLS)** from way back).

+To liberate the job resources, the system only needs to to delete the activation group, which, effectively, is a **deactivation**.

 We know that the IBM I allocates resources for a program in a job, but how does it allocates the resources for the job itself?
 That's where the **subsystems** come into play.

-A subsystem is similar to a job in the sense that it is an abstraction of the system resources (hence the name sub-system, like a part of the full system), but instead of its resources being used to **activate** programs, it is used to spawn jobs, which in turn will activate programs to be **invoked**.
+A subsystem is similar to a job in the sense that it is an abstraction of the system resources (hence the name sub-system, like a part of the full system), but instead of its resources being used to **activate** and **invoke** programs, it is used to spawn jobs.

 ## Getting the tools